ishoe/100-days-of-code/log.md

 **Today's Progress**: Solved all the Arrays and Linked Lists problems in Hackerrank.

 **Thoughts**: It went well as I was able to recall lots of things that I have learnt before in college DS class.
-The recursive method of printing the linked list in reverse and merging two sorted lists were interesting.
+The recursive method of printing the linked list in reverse and Cycle detection using fast and slow pointers were interesting.

 Stuff which I would like to revise again later:
 1. [Merging of two sorted linked lists](https://www.geeksforgeeks.org/merge-two-sorted-linked-lists/),